Blog

 Career Growth Opportunities and Starting Salaries

-Dr. Crawford used the example of a laboratory technologist potentially spending a career at the same workstation for 40 years as unappealing to a young person.
+He used the example of a laboratory technologist potentially spending a career at the same workstation for 40 years as unappealing to a young person.
 He said a clear path toward advancement must be visible to recruit talented individuals into the laboratory profession and ensure there is new leadership as the older personnel retire.

-Being competitive in terms of starting salary is another large barrier that needs to be addressed if the laboratory industry is to be able to change the trend and hire the best and the brightest.
 The average cost for a degree in medical laboratory science is roughly $100,000, a prohibitive figure when you also consider that medical lab technologists are routinely paid significantly less than other medically trained professionals like nurses, physician associates, physical therapists, and pharmacists.

-“I think there is an effort now that has not previously occurred, but we have to see it through, and seeing it through means getting to the frontlines of the educational pipeline and making the necessary adjustments in terms of awareness of the laboratory profession, its career ladder, and compensation,” Dr. Crawford said.
+“I think there is an effort now that has not previously occurred, but we have to see it through, and seeing it through means getting to the frontlines of the educational pipeline and making the necessary adjustments in terms of awareness of the laboratory profession, its career ladder, and compensation,” Crawford said.

 The Three Pillars of a Modern Medical Laboratory

-For Crawford, process improvement boils down to what can be done to effectively deploy the workforce during times of stress to help ensure sustainability, where all personnel and departments can play to their strengths.
+For him, process improvement boils down to what can be done to effectively deploy the workforce during times of stress to help ensure sustainability, where all personnel and departments can play to their strengths.

 “If you do the ergonomics on an experienced laboratory worker, you're likely to find that the non-productive activities for their training and expertise take up a substantial fraction of their time,” he said.

-Dr. Crawford also noted that in times of crisis, this situation is magnified.
+He also noted that in times of crisis, this situation is magnified.

 So how can lab operators achieve process improvement that creates greater efficiency within the laboratory?

-Dr. Crawford used Northwell Health as an example, suggesting that an in-system laboratory network successfully servicing 23 hospitals and over 800 ambulatory care sites wouldn’t be possible without optimized efficiency.
+Crawford used Northwell Health as an example, suggesting that an in-system laboratory network successfully servicing 23 hospitals and over 800 ambulatory care sites wouldn’t be possible without optimized efficiency.

-The Role of IT Support and Laboratory Information Systems (LIS Software)
+The Role of IT Support and Laboratory Information Systems

-Dr. Crawford said it starts at square one.
+He said it starts at square one.

-“How can we make laboratory software work most efficiently, with as few keystrokes as possible, and with limited opportunity for key entry error?
+“How can we make laboratory software systems work most efficiently, with as few keystrokes as possible, and with limited opportunity for key entry error?
 That’s the starting point,” he said, noting that there are always better ways to engineer the workplace and maximize the ability for people to be successful.
 “The IT design of technology and the laboratory information system software that supports it are both hugely important.”

-When done right, pathology lab software can be part of a long-term solution to the staffing crisis by helping to reduce reliance on skilled personnel for time-consuming manual tasks.
-For example, labs with modern, comprehensive, and flexible LIS systems like the LigoLab LIS & RCM Laboratory Informatics Platform can build and string together rules that create laboratory automation where manual processes once resided.
-The best LIS systems can also maximize interoperability with EHRs, instruments, and third-party services that virtually eliminate the chance of data entry errors and lost specimens.
+For example, labs with modern, comprehensive, and flexible LIS systems like the LigoLab LIS & RCM Laboratory Informatics Platform can build and string together rules that create advanced automation where manual processes once resided.

-In addition to automating laboratory workflow management and removing manual steps, LigoLab’s LIS system comes packed with medical laboratory solutions that support fully customizable lab reports and multiple distribution channels based on customer preferences.
+In addition to automating laboratory workflow management and removing manual steps, LigoLab’s lab information system comes packed with medical laboratory solutions that support fully customizable lab reports and multiple distribution channels based on customer preferences.
 All that’s required is a bit of training, and lab personnel can configure these preferences themselves.
 No IT background is needed.

-LigoLab’s value proposition extends beyond laboratory information system functions as well, offering an all-in-one pathology management software solution where lab information system and lab revenue cycle management (lab RCM/laboratory billing) modules share the same united software database and infrastructure, thus removing prohibitive data silos and the need to synchronize between multiple disparate laboratory software systems.
-This unique arrangement also enables the laboratory billing process (RCM cycle) to start as the lab order originates, a real advantage that directly impacts a lab’s denial rate and revenue capture.
+LigoLab’s value proposition extends beyond laboratory information system functions as well, offering an all-in-one pathology lab management software solution where lab information system and lab revenue cycle management (lab RCM) modules share the same united software database and infrastructure, thus removing prohibitive data silos and the need to synchronize between multiple disparate laboratory software systems.

 What Does the Future Hold?